Skip to Content

 How Does Tow Ball Mass Impact Trailer Stability?

 Tow ball mass directly impacts the trailer’s stability and the entire towing system, so it’s important to have proper tow ball weight.
-Travel trailer manufacturers generally recommend a tongue weight of approximately 10% of the total (fully loaded) weight of the trailer.
+Travel trailer manufacturers generally recommend a minimum tongue weight of 10% of the total (fully loaded) weight of the trailer.
+But, for safety reasons, you also don’t want the tongue weight to exceed about 15% of the fully-loaded weight of the trailer, which means we’re working with a fairly narrow range.

 Single-Axle Trailer